luismaglz/ng-scramble/projects/ng-scramble/README.md

   - values:
     - 'ORDER' will use the array order to select the next string and loop back to the beginning
     - 'RANDOM' will use a random selection
+- padDirection
+  - description: Whether to pad the text right, center or left, this only works if consistentSize is set to true
+  - values: 'LEFT' | 'RIGHT' | 'CENTER'
+  - default: 'LEFT'
+- timesToRescamble
+  - description: Number of times to reshuffle each character in the scrambled text
+  - type: number
+  - default: 0
+- loop
+  - description:  Whether to continuosly loop through the text, currently it only works with textSelection 'ORDER'
+  - type: boolean
+  - default: true

 ## License